COVID 19 Update

 We operate an open-door policy to allow parents to contact their child’s class teacher with ease.

-Parents are invited to become involved in Academy-life through a number of means e.g. Helping Hands, hearing children read and ongoing invitations to Academy events throughout the year.
+Parents are invited to become involved in Academy-life through a number of means e.g. The Family Forum, hearing children read and ongoing invitations to Academy events throughout the year.
 They are also asked for their views / opinions and ideas about their child’s learning on a regular basis through termly IEP reviews.
-Parents and children are asked to express their views and opinions about their learning and are involved in the decision making process.
+At these reviews the children are asked to express their views and opinions about their learning and are involved in the decision making process.

 Our Governing Body includes Parent Governors/representatives.